-Wisconsin legislators and stakeholders held a news conference on Jan.
-29, 2019, to unveil the "Expungement Reform: Pathways to Employment" bill.
-The bill would allow individuals with misdemeanors or Class H and I felonies to also seek expungement after they serve their sentence, remove the age 25 restriction and would apply retroactively to those who served time before the new legislation.
+Wisconsin legislators and stakeholders unveil the "Expungement Reform: Pathways to Employment" bill, which would allow individuals with misdemeanors or Class H and I felonies to seek expungement after they serve their sentence, remove the age 25 restriction and apply retroactively to those who served time before the new legislation.

 Believe it or not, when law enforcement and ex-offenders come together, good things can happen.
 This video tells the story of Partners in Hope, a Milwaukee prisoner reentry program where cops, federal agents and prosecutors (among others) offer training, mentorship and friendship to people directly returning from prison or jail.
 The result is changed perspectives and transformed lives on both sides.
 Partners in Hope – a “force for healing,” in the words of neighborhood empowerment activist Bob Woodson – is modeled after Hope for Prisoners, a Las Vegas reentry program credited with a significant reduction in recidivism and improved community-police relations.
 The Badger Institute was instrumental in helping bring the Hope for Prisoners model to Milwaukee.
 Watch the video here.
 Read the press release here.